karkman/MMB-114_Genomics/Exercises/03-Genome-assembly.md

 ## Assembly graphs

 Flye also outputs an assembly graph.
 It's a visual representation of the assembly.
-Download the file `assembly_graph.gfa` from thee Flye output folder and open it with `Bandage`.
+Download the file `assembly_graph.gfa` from the Flye output folder and open it with `Bandage`.

 We will go thru the steps together once the file is loaded in `Bandage`.

-## Submitting the Illumina genome assembly jobs
+## Submitting the Illumina genome assembly job

 The first thing we will do is to launch the genome assembly job.
 We will do this using the batch job system.
 This is different from the interactive partition in that jobs go to a queue and are executed when the required resources are available.
 We use the batch system when we are running jobs which 1) take longer to run, so we can logout the system and come back when the job has finished; 2) require more resources than the interactive partition provides (which is set at 8 cores and 76 GB of RAM).